eramitgupta/InstallerErag/README.md

 "permissions" => Add or remove additional folder permissions as needed

 ### How to add new .env variable dynamic ?
-If you want to create an additional `.env` file based on the configuration in the `yourProject/config/install.php` file, you can follow these steps:
+If you want to create an additional `.env` file based on the configuration in the `yourProject/config/install.php` file, you can follow these Steps:
 We will be displaying of `env` Within the same, you need to include the following.<br>

 ```bash